-It’s often said that the jump from lower to upper secondary is so significant that students often have difficulty coping with upper secondary.
-For your lower secondary child, this may present an added area of stress.
+It’s often said that the jump from primary to secondary is so significant that students often have difficulty coping with lower secondary.
 The good news is that this change can be managed if you have the right tools on hand.

 This week, we sit down with Shuli Sudderuddin, Academic Director of Secondary and Junior College Programmes at The Learning Lab to understand the common challenges lower secondary students may face.

 1. Keep Up With The Added Workload